adisen99/msc_project/README.md

 - [x] Fix the stippling for the plots - CHECK THIS link - https://stackoverflow.com/questions/46803626/fix-location-of-stippling-for-subplots
 - [x] Get slope and significance of the fit
 - [x] Take the precipitation cutoff using mm/day rather than mm/hr i.e. use a forward/backward running sum.
 (Ask- should I use precipitation daily rate for the bining or use `mm/hr` for binning and keep `mm/day` values only for selecting the cut-off)
-- [x] Bin temperature data and take 99th and 50th percentile of precipitation.
-- [x] Bin the temperature data such that the precipitation has same frequency in each bin.
-- [x] Get the slope of the final plot.
-- [x] Find a way to present this for a lat-lon plot.